paulrobello/par_gpt/README.md

 par_gpt -f "https://gratisography.com/wp-content/uploads/2024/10/gratisography-birthday-dog-sunglasses-1036x780.jpg" llm "describe the image"

 # Get context from url and answer question about it.
 Note does not currently use RAG so can be token heavy
-par_gpt --pricing -c url -f 'https://console.groq.com/docs/vision' llm "what model ids support vision"
+par_gpt -p details -f 'https://console.groq.com/docs/vision' llm "what model ids support vision"

 # get image from url and answer question
-par_gpt --pricing  -c url -f 'https://freerangestock.com/sample/157314/mystical-glowing-mushrooms-in-a-magical-forest.jpg' llm "describe this image"
+par_gpt -p details -f 'https://freerangestock.com/sample/157314/mystical-glowing-mushrooms-in-a-magical-forest.jpg' llm "describe this image"

 # check code for bugs (change to root for project you want to check)
 par_gpt code_review